The Practical Kitchen

 There are a lot of ways you can customize this skillet pancake.
 Here are some of my favorite twists to get you started:

-• Candy or Nuts: Chocolate chips, mini M&Ms, cinnamon chips, toffee chips, sprinkles, rainbow chips, etc. I prefer sprinkling them on top of the pancake about 1 minute into cooking to prevent them from burning on the surface of the pan, but you can also just mix them directly into the batter and pour it onto the skillet.
-Add no more than 50 grams if adding directly to the batter.
+• Candy or Nuts: Chocolate chips, mini M&Ms, cinnamon chips, toffee chips, sprinkles, etc. I prefer sprinkling them on top of the pancake about 1 minute into cooking to prevent them from burning on the surface of the pan, but you can also just mix them directly into the batter and pour it onto the skillet.

 • Fruit: Blueberries, diced strawberries, or diced stone fruit can be mixed directly into the batter after it has time to rest.
-Add no more than 30 grams if you're mixing directly into the batter.
 Thinly sliced bananas can be added to the pancake in the skillet.
 Other berries like raspberries or blackberries are better served on top of the pancake instead of cooked into the batter.

 • Peanut Butter or Nutella: You can pour or dollop it right onto the surface of the pancake and swirl it in with a knife and follow the rest of the recipe as written.
 But what I like to do is pour half to three-quarters of the batter into the pan, drizzle melted Nutella or peanut butter all over it, and then use the remaining pancake batter to cover it up so that the Nutella or peanut butter cooks inside the pancake.
 It's a little fussier, but less messy to flip and reduces the chances of the peanut butter or Nutella burning after you flip the pancake.